Prince-772/To-Do-Manager/README.md

 # To-Do Manager

 ## Overview
 This is a feature-rich and responsive to-do list application built with **HTML**, **CSS**, and **JavaScript**.
-The app includes functionalities like adding, editing, deleting tasks, and toggling between light and dark modes.
+The app includes functionalities like adding, editing, deleting tasks, and toggling between light and dark modes and Arranging tasks through draging.
 All tasks are stored locally using `localStorage`, so your data is always saved.

 ---